senaite/senaite.core/src/senaite/core/tests/doctests/InstrumentResultsImport.rst

     >>> calc.getFormula()
     '[Au] + [Cu] + [Fe]'

-And therefore, has the other analyses as dependants:
+And therefore, has the other analyses as dependents:

     >>> deps = TM.getServiceDependencies()
     >>> sorted(map(lambda d: d.getKeyword(), deps))